 The categories of personal data we collect include:

-- Personal identifiers such as names, addresses, contact information, and photos for our membership directory
+- Personal identifiers such as names, addresses, contact information, photos, and video during Sunday services

 - Other information such as DBS certifications, church membership status, anniversaries, and service team and community group membership